igorbenic/zip-recipes-free/readme.txt

 3. Easy to Use

 == Changelog ==
+= 6.4.7 =
+* Fix: prevent plugin conflicts with the review notice.

 = 6.4.6 =
 * Fix: Jump to recipe link not translatable
 * Fix: fallback for rich snippet images if no post or recipe image is found